dhivyaapremkumar/week-2---Buildathon---AgriAssist-AI/README.md

 4. Store as JSON.
 5. Generate embeddings using OpenAI.
 6. Store vectors in FAISS.
-7. Retrieve relevant schemes using Hybrid Retrieval.
+7. Retrieve relevant schemes using Semantic search retrieval with FAISS.
 8. Generate AI response using GPT.
 9. Display results in Streamlit.